kantord/LibreLingo/docs/index.md

 ### Exporting a course from YAML

+If you want to test new features in the YAML format, or some changes in how they are being used in the frontend, you need to be able to export YAML courses locally.

 You will need [Poetry](https://python-poetry.org/).

 Install dependencies at the top level and for the app: